Thinking of moving from San Diego to Las Vegas? What would it be like to wake up in a city that never sleeps?

 Renting isn’t everyone’s cup of tea.
 Some people prefer homeownership for its freedom of customization and control over costs.

 For Las Vegas residents, the city also offers some of the lowest HOA fees in the country.
-On average, HOA fees cost $198 per month, which typically covers the costs of maintaining common areas, landscaping, building utilities, and garbage disposal.
+On average, HOA fees cost a couple hundred per month, which typically covers the costs of maintaining common areas, landscaping, building utilities, and garbage disposal.
+More upscale areas may see these fees rise.

 If you’re planning on buying a home in Las Vegas, be aware that the market is somewhat competitive.
-With house prices rising, the median price for a home is now $370,000.
+With house prices rising, the median price for a home is now $491,477 with a mortgage rate of 4.58%.
+While this may seem steep for some, this is a steal if you’re coming from San Diego, where average home prices can hit seven figures.

 Moving From San Diego to Las Vegas Checklist